jalenjakts/pantreazy-mobile-app/README.md

-# React-Native Expo Mobile App
+# Pantreazy Mobile App

-Welcome to the Expo Mobile App for SWE 4724.
+Welcome to the Pantreazy Mobile App for SWE 4724.
 This project utilizes the Expo Library and React-Native Framework to manage the mobile application end point for project.

 This application can be ran in several different ways due to the expo application.
 This README will document all these changes.

 ## Project Tracking

 #### Contributors: Ben Dawit (BD), Tyler Hopkins (TH), Kyle Musgrove (KM), Jalen Springer (JS), and Raeven Whitfiled (RW)

-**Features and Project Requests**

-- [x] Showing how to do a checked item...
-- [ ] Task Item #1

 ## Initial Project Setup